 - Finely chop parsley.
 Set aside.

-- Combine curry leaves, fenugreek seeds, cardamom pods, ground cumin, brown mustard seeds, turmeric powder, ground nutmeg, red chili powder, and cloves in a mixing bowl.
+- Combine curry leaves, fenugreek seeds, cardamom seeds, ground cumin, brown mustard seeds, turmeric powder, ground nutmeg, red chili powder, and cloves in a mixing bowl.

 - Place a sauté pan on the stovetop at medium-low heat.
-Add spices and toast them by moving them around the pan for 5 minutes.
+Add the spices and toast them for 30 seconds to 1 minute until intensely aromatic.

-- Pour puree into a mixing bowl.
-Stir in spices and salt.
+- Pour the puree into a mixing bowl.
+Stir in the spices and the salt.

 - Garnish with finely chopped parsley and a drizzle of olive oil.